wcs3/lbt/README.md

 # linear_btree
-Utility to make a complete, linear binary tree from an array.
+Utility to make a complete, linear binary tree from an array, in C.